Model Training and Inference

 Note

-Generating Datasets for Training
+Generating Snowflake Datasets for training

 Snowflake Datasets provide an immutable, file-based snapshot of data, which helps to ensure model reproducibility and efficient data ingestion for large datasets and/or distributed training.
 Datasets also have expanded metadata support for easier discoverability and consumption.